Colorizing 1907 Russian Empire Photographs

 Reconstructing color from Sergei Prokudin-Gorskii's glass plate negatives (captured 1907–1915) using image pyramids and normalized cross-correlation alignment.

-Before color film existed, Sergei Prokudin-Gorskii traveled across the Russian Empire with a custom camera that took three grayscale exposures through red, green, and blue filters.
-A century later, his 2000+ glass plates survive — but aligning the three channels back into color images is non-trivial: tiny mechanical shifts between exposures mean naive stacking produces ghosted, rainbow-fringed chaos.
+Before color film existed, Sergei Prokudin-Gorskii traveled across the Russian Empire with a camera that exposed three grayscale plates through red, green, and blue filters.
+A century later, the plates survive — but the three exposures are slightly offset, and naive stacking produces ghosted, rainbow-fringed chaos.

 Related projects